krzys1u/salaryComparer/README.md

 ```

 ## Deployment
-After merge changes to master, version will be bumped and tag will be created,
-after tag creation new version of page will be published as static page in github pages.
+After merge changes to master new version of page will be published as static page in github pages.
-If you don't specify versionType in commit message or pull request name minor version will be bumped up.
+Api functions will be deployed to vercel